Taywee/args/README.md

 All variables can be pulled (including the boolean match status for regular args::Flag variables) with args::get.

+## Thread Safety

+- `args::ArgumentParser` serializes concurrent `ParseArgs` calls internally to protect shared parser state.
+You can still create and use separate parser instances concurrently if desired.
+If you need to disable the internal serialization (for reproducer builds), define `ARGS_DISABLE_PARSE_MUTEX` before building.

 # Group validation is weird.
 How do I get more helpful output for failed validation?

 This is unfortunately not possible, given the power of the groups available.